Are you thinking about adopting a dog rescued from the Korean dog meat trade?

 With that in mind, here are five questions to consider before adopting Korean rescue dogs:

-1. How long with the dog be alone?
+1. How long will the dog be alone?

 Separation anxiety and other behavioral issues are common among Korean rescue dogs.
 As a result, you can expect barking, chewing, peeing and pooing if left alone for long periods.
 This is why we prefer adoptive families who are able to spend lots of time with the dog.